 We put over 25,000 miles on that first little trailer seeing as much of the U.S. and Canada as our time and money would allow.
 We got our ‘Set Up / Tear Down’ routine down to a science and I slept like a baby in our little nest.
 At least, that is, until we found ourselves in Salem, MA.

-We found ourselves trespassing on another camper’s spot checking out his lovely Little Guy trailer, that although was only 3’ longer than ours, one could stand up in.
+We found ourselves trespassing on another camper’s spot checking out his lovely T@B trailer.
+Although it was only 3’ longer than ours, one could stand up in it.
 For the next 2 days Eddie literally stalked this camp sight waiting for the owner – who eventually did show up.
-Not only did he not get out his shotgun, but Eddie’s new friend was excited to meet another Little Guy owner and came over to our site for a visit and to check out our rig.
+Not only did he not get out his shotgun, but Eddie’s new friend was excited to meet another teardrop owner and came over to our site for a visit and to check out our rig.
 After the grand tour of this gentleman’s T@B trailer, Eddie decided that we must indeed have one.
 I was not so sure.

-After we got home, Eddie began the search for our next Little Guy Trailer.
-After several months of dedicated searching, LOTS of conversation (ok…probably nagging) and several thousand photos from a Sales Rep at the Little Guy factory in Ohio, Donny (the most patient rep ever) shipped us our gently-used-but-deeply-discounted T@B right to our door!
+After we got home, Eddie began the search for our next teardrop trailer.
+After several months of dedicated searching, LOTS of conversation (ok…probably nagging) and several thousand photos from a sales rep at the T@B factory in Ohio, Donny (the most patient rep ever) shipped us our gently-used-but-deeply-discounted T@B right to our door!

 Although this blog is primarily geared toward those on Road Trips with a tiny trailer, there will be tidbits for all travel enthusiasts.
 We’ll tackle everything from choosing a trailer, to how to pack, how to plan a trip, what to eat, where to stay, how to preserve your memories, etc…etc… and just how to make the most of your travel.